cgiff9/windshield/README.md

 Wrapper for GNU screen tool to provide better and faster operation

 # Operation
-1. Change SCREEN_NAME and COMMAND VARIABLES
+1. Change SCREEN_NAME and COMMAND VARIABLES<br>
-   A) SCREEN_NAME: Forms the base string of name of the screens to be generated
+   A) SCREEN_NAME: Forms the base string of name of the screens to be generated<br>
-   B) COMMAND: The default command string to run upon screen generation
+   B) COMMAND: The default command string to run upon screen generation<br>
 2. Make script executable, i.e. $chmod +x server-a; $chmod +x windshield
 3. New screens are labeled via a number appended to "SCREEN_NAME-".
 4. (Optional) Make a copies of windshield for different configs.